GeetikaSh/Data-Science-Interview-Practice/p-value and confidence_interval.md

 - **P-Value**: Tells us if a result is surprising or significant (unlikely due to chance).
   - *Smaller is better*: p < 0.05 often means the result is significant.
 - **Confidence Interval**: Provides a range of likely values for the result, showing how precise our estimate is.
   - *Narrower is better*: A tighter range means we’re more confident about the estimate.

+## **Key Difference:**
+- The p-value is used for hypothesis testing to decide whether to reject the null hypothesis.
+- The confidence interval provides an estimated range and gives more information about the magnitude and direction of an effect.

 By combining both, we can communicate not only whether a result matters (p-value) but also how reliable our estimate is (confidence interval).